lintje/lintje.dev/src/_docs/introduction.md

 ## Automated reviews

 After trying out Lintje and deciding to continue using it, consider adding it to your [Continuous Integration set up](/docs/automated-review/).
-By adding this automated check, you can be sure everyone on the team is following the same rules and writes better commits.
+By adding this automated check, you can be sure everyone on the team is following the same rules and writes good commits.

 ## Need help or have questions?